Spherical table lamp with yellow uranium glaze by Kähler

-This spherical earthenware table lamp was executed by Herman A. Kähler, Denmark, ca. in the 1930s.
+This spherical earthenware table lamp. was executed by Herman A. Kähler, Denmark, ca. in the 1930s.

 It is decorated with black and yellow uranium glaze.

-The lamp has the ‘HAK’ monogram incised.
+The lamp has the ‘HAK’ monogram incised on the bottom.

 Provenance: It has been part of a large and important Danish private collection of Kähler pottery acquired over the past 40 years.

+It has legs of teak and an acrylics lampshade.
 It can be used as a floor lamp or a large table lamp.